 Reply 3: Drupal is way better, I'd suggest taking a look at it!

 This type of blind recommendation, as I mentioned above, not only adds no value to a conversation but also does nothing but further confuse the person who is asking the question in the first place.
 In this single question, without any qualification of what this user needs or wants from a CMS, three completely different systems with three completely different skill levels have been recommended and the fact is, as much as this may upset those who are in either of these camps, none are the best.

 Let's discuss something very important for a moment.
 This may come as a shock to you but…

 There, I said it.

-I'm sorry to all of you in the Joomla, Drupal and WordPress camps but the fact of the matter is, but your CMS is simply not the best.
-Of the thousands of content management systems on the market has its own strengths.
-There are some that are suited better to blogging, some that are great for complicated projects requiring more of a framework and some that are better for multilingual websites, and that's just describing a few use cases.
+I'm sorry to all of you in the Joomla, Drupal, and WordPress camps but the fact of the matter is, but your CMS is simply not the best.
+Of the thousands of content management systems on the market has their own strengths.
+There are some that are suited better to blogging, some that are great for complicated projects requiring more of a framework, and some that are better for multilingual websites, and that's just describing a few use cases.

 Now, let me tell you why these products are not the best CMS on the market.
 I'm sure this is likely going to upset some people but I think these things are important to identify.

 WordPress is, first and foremost, a blogging platform.
 Yes, I know, there are those who say it's the best for everything under the sun including corporate websites and more but the fact of the matter is that when the developers are working on features for WordPress, writing blog posts is their #1 focus, not whether or not it can run a realty website or law firm.